Anup-Agrawal-developer/Server_Agent_Socket_Programming_in_C/README.md

 First go in the intermediate server

+BEFORE RUNNING ALL PROGRAMS , WRITE YOUR SERVER IP  in client.c program where i mentioned and in config.ini file

 and do make
 and make will create binary file "intermediate_server" and after that run your main_server and client